vltansky/console-mcp/README.md

 > Which tab should I focus on for debugging my checkout flow?

 **What happens:**
-- console-logs-mcp analyzes your project context (working directory, ports, URL patterns)
+- console-logs-mcp analyzes your hints (URL patterns, domains, dev-server ports)
 - Ranks all open tabs by relevance
 - Suggests the most likely tab with reasoning
 - Shows recent error counts per tab